LeonLow97-Sandbox/java-springboot/learn_the_part/005-beans/grade-submission/README.md

 3. A Spring container called ApplicationContext stores and manages the object.

 - **Bean**: an object that lives inside the Spring container AKA ApplicationContext.
+  - Component turns a class into a bean.

 ## Dependency Injection